Wednesday, January 4, 2012

 Two doors open in the parent's bedroom and it also has several slots for placing people or other items.
 It looks like mother is getting ready to take baby out in his stroller, but she has forgotten to take the baby bottle in the crib....I hope she doesn't need it!

 Oh what a wonderful children's nursery...with beds for three and lots of toys to entertain the little darlings.
-With three babies sleeping, our little girl just had a quiet tea party with two dollies and little sister and is joining her mother to take her baby doll for a stroll.
+With three babies sleeping, our little girl just had a quiet tea party with two dollies and little sister.
+She is joining her mother to take her baby doll for a stroll.
 Her doggy is waiting patiently to see if she left some tea cakes for him to snatch.
 An opening door and slots in each bed, on the floor and the chairs help to decorate the nursery.

 Here is grandmother come to visit...or the wicked witch come to buy an apple to give to Snow White!
 Maybe that's why the little boy in lederhose looks apprehensive....

-On the right is the pantry with lots of fruit, vegtables, cheeses and bread that the cook's helper is preparing for the next meal.
+On the right is the pantry with lots of fruit, vegetables, cheeses and bread that the cook's helper is preparing for the next meal.
 Quite a few slots are available to help stock this nice pantry.
 On the left is the door leading to the yard where we see chickens pecking at their feed.
 Wonder what's behind the white door?

 It's the bathroom with a tub full of bubbles for the next bather!
 Yes, there is a slot in the tub to place one of the children...or maybe the doggy.